-OCP Section Policy Action Lead Organization Partners 5.3(5)(a) The creation of a community group supported by Regional District staff dedicated to advancing the revitalization of the Regional District owned commercial buildings is supported.
-RDEK 6.3(1)(j) The implementation of applicable recommendations from the Regional District Agricultural Plan is supported.
-RDEK 9.3(1)(h) At the request of area residents, the RDEK may investigate the establishment of a service area to provide a parks and recreation function to support the establishment and ongoing maintenance of local and regional recreational amenities RDEK 11.2(3)(b) At the request of residents, volunteer capacity and as staff time allows, the creation of fire protection service areas will be investigated.
+OCP Section Policy Action Lead Organization Partners 5.3(5)(a) The creation of a community group dedicated to advancing the revitalization is encouraged.
+Regional District participation in the revitalization process is supported subject to the allocation of available resources, funding and staff capacity.
+Community Group RDEK 6.3(1)(j) The implementation of applicable recommendations from the Regional District Agricultural Plan is supported.
+RDEK 9.3(1)(h) At the request of area residents, the RDEK may investigate the establishment of a service area to provide a parks and recreation function to support the establishment and ongoing maintenance of local and regional recreational amenities.
+RDEK 11.2(3)(b) At the request of residents, volunteer capacity and as staff time allows, the creation of fire protection service areas will be investigated.
 RDEK 12.3(1) At the request of area residents and as resources allow, the Regional District will investigate and develop heritage designations as per the Local Government Act to regulate and protect various heritage properties.
 RDEK 12.3(2) Undertaking an AOA for the plan area is supported.
 RDEK MFLNRORD KNC, SIB

 13.3(11) The establishment, operation and maintenance of a community sewer and water servicing system for the Dry Gulch corridor is supported provided the proposed system, and an appropriate funding strategy, is supported by area residents.
-RDEK 13.3(12) Development of watershed management plans for Dry Gulch Creek and Palmer Creek is supported. • RDEK 13.3(13) Development of a groundwater protection plan for the Wilmer area is supported.
+RDEK 13.3(12) Development of watershed management plans for Dry Gulch Creek and Palmer Creek is supported.
+RDEK 13.3(13) Development of a groundwater protection plan for the Wilmer area is supported.
 RDEK 14.3(6) Expansion of the Columbia Valley Transit System to include a route connecting Wilmer and Invermere is supported.
 RDEK BC Transit